St. Kitts and Nevis comprises of primarily two islands – Saint Kitts and Nevis. We visited both the islands in this trip.

 |Street food||$5||Fries, corn and coconut.|

 |Dinner on day 4||$11.47||Burger King meal.|

 |Total Costs||$100.30||Per person|

-Tips, information and planning for the twelve days around the Caribbean island nations.
+Tips, information and planning for the sixteen days around the Caribbean island nations.

 Days 5 & 6